-MBG: You were home schooled beginning in 9th grade and worked hard to learn English in a short amount of time.
-In past interviews you touch upon being bullied growing up.
-Tell us about your struggles with bullying and what emotional tools you used overcome it.
+MBG: You were homeschooled beginning in 9th grade and worked hard to learn English in a short amount of time.
+In past interviews, you touch upon being bullied growing up.
+Tell us about your struggles with bullying and what emotional tools you used to overcome it.

-MBG: Personally and professionally, whom were your role models growing up?
+MBG: Personally and professionally, who were your role models growing up?

-VV: Personally, my mom.
+Personally, my mom.
 She is so hard working and supportive.
 I strive to be like her.
 She's like Super Woman to me.
 Professionally, I look up to Sofia Vergara and JLo.
 They represent Latinas well and make us proud.
 I also LOVE Pitbull.
-I love how he embraces his Latino side; he’s a die hard Latino and I love embracing that part of me.
+I love how he embraces his Latino side; he’s a die-hard Latino and I love embracing that part of me.